 The release follows Android 4.1.1, which was the final version of Jelly Bean, and is marked as minor.
 The build number, which we spotted in the logs yesterday, is JZO54K, while the AOSP tags are android-4.1.2_r1 and jb-mr0-release.

 It's also a good time to bring up the fact that the LG Nexus prototype that we saw yesterday was also running 4.1.2.
 Read More

 You know the Android codenames, right?
 Starting with Android 1.5, they're alphabetical snacks - Cupcake, Donut, Éclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, and Jelly Bean.
 But what about before 1.5?
 What were those called?
 And why did they start with C?
 We've got real answers from real Googlers.

 Wikipedia's Android Version History is a pretty awesome article, but, as of a few days ago, it was erroneously calling 1.0 and 1.1 "Astro" and "Bender."
 We had never heard of this, and there wasn't a good source attached to it, so we took to G+ to set the record straight.
 Read More

 In a gesture of good faith, Sony, on its developer blog, has announced the company is releasing the software binaries for the Xperia S. It has done so explicitly in support of Android developer JBQ's "experimental" support for the device in AOSP (found here).
 If you're unfamiliar with the project, we covered it earlier this month when it was announced.

 The software binaries Sony released consist mainly of drivers for the hardware on the Xperia S's chipset.
-These binaries allow developers to get that hardware to function with non-OEM software.
-Manufacturers are generally under no obligation to make these binaries public, because they typically fall under the "proprietary" umbrella.
 Read More